Ace7260/Ace7260/README.md

 # My programmer's name is Ace1
 I like the dark side of the internet and everything that goes with privacy and anonymity

-- 🌱 I’m currently learning react js 🤣
+- 🌱 I’m currently working on react js ,next js ,python projects🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2023 Goals: Contribute more to Open Source projects
 <!-- - ⚡ i like hacking and video game -->